header image via @scrambledeggsandpomade

-Either way, put on some layers to keep you warm, grab some snacks and enjoy the scenic trails of Halifax!
+No matter what kind of hiking you want to do, throw on some layers to keep you warm, grab some snacks and enjoy the scenic trails of Halifax!

-Here are my top 5 hikes within 30 minutes of downtown Halifax.
+Here are my top 5 hikes within 30 minutes of downtown Halifax:

 For more info, visit the Musquodoboit Trailways Association.

 This trail is one of the most diverse inland trails in the province.
-There are four loops within the trail system and it totals over 30km.
+There are four loops within the trail system, totaling over 30 km.
 The trails run through ecologically sensitive barrens and woodlands with a variety of trees such as red maple, spruce and oak.
-The trails go mostly through wooded areas, with many high peaks allowing for amazing vistas of the surrounding lakes.
+The trails go mostly through wooded areas, with many high peaks, allowing for amazing vistas of the surrounding lakes.

 For more info, visit the Woodens River Watershed Environmental Organization.

 This is one of my favourite hikes in all of Nova Scotia!
 It blends all the elements that make living and visiting the East Coast so amazing.
-Situated at the entrance of the Halifax Harbour, Duncan’s Cove played a big role in protecting the harbour during WWII.
-There is still evidence of that along the trail, with several bunkers to explore.
+The trail hugs the coastline, giving hikers many opportunities to sit and enjoy the view of crashing waves and the ocean.